 If you haven’t visited a public library lately than I have to tell you – you’re really missing out.
 Aside from the outstanding fact that you can borrow as many books as you want at no cost, today’s libraries offer a multitude of things to do.
 Book clubs, movie screenings, meditation and exercise groups, craft workshops, story times, resume building – there are free programs for every age and interest.

 There are four branches located around town, and if you have kids you should definitely visit the newly renovated Children’s Department at the McLaughlin Branch.
 In addition to a wide range of books, there are board games, puppets, computers and the highly appealing MakerSpace.
 MakerSpace has a variety of high and low tech activities including a buttonmaker, Lego, Green Screen, Smartboard projector and even a 3D printer!
-The grand re-opening of the Children’s Department takes place this Saturday, January 28 starting at 10:00 am so pop in for a visit and see what’s new.
+The OPL now has Virtual Reality headsets that anyone can try for free!
+Check out the website for details.